ARM-software/arm-trusted-firmware/docs/porting-guide.md

 *   **#define : BL31_BASE**

     Defines the base address in secure RAM where BL2 loads the BL3-1 binary image.
 Must be aligned on a page-size boundary.

+*   **#define : NS_IMAGE_OFFSET**
+    Defines the base address in non-secure DRAM where BL2 loads the BL3-3 binary image.
+Must be aligned on a page-size boundary.